cootem/DevelopingDataProducts/README.md

 # DevelopingDataProducts
-Coursera - Data Science specialization - Developing Data Products course project
+Coursera - Data Science specialization - Developing Data Products

+## Course final project

+A Shiny application deployed on Rstudio's servers.

+A Slidify or Rstudio Presenter with a reproducible pitch presentation about the application.